json-api/json-api/source/write.md

 #### 204 Responses

 A server **MAY** respond to a `POST` request with a `204 No Content` response.
-If it does so, they client **MUST** assume that the server has successfully created the document, and accepted all of the attributes as is.
+If it does so, the client **MUST** assume that the server has successfully created the document, and accepted all of the attributes as is.